raspberrypilearning/3D-scene/en/step_4.md

 title: Create a masking sprite

 ---

-To create the bars of a cage:
+Following the below, you can any type of masking sprite:
 + Go to **Choose a Sprite** and select **Paint**
 + Choose a colour with no **Outline** and draw a vertical rectangle.
 + Repeat this shape by using the **Copy** and **Paste** tools.